-- 2 large bore (18 gauge) IVs are preferred for patients with shock. - Consider IO placement early. - Do not delay transport if unsuccessful in obtaining IV access. - Fluid resuscitation: Although often essential in shock, fluid may worsen the clinical picture in certain conditions, including cardiogenic shock.
-Monitor patients for signs of fluid overload when adminstering rapid fluid boluses. - Discontinue fluids of patient is developing signs of pulmonary edema or respiratory insufficiency/failure. - Utilize pressors early in suspected cardiogenic shock and signs of pulmonary edema. - Patients may have a history of adrenal insuffiency related to congenital adrenal hyperplasia or from long-term daily steroid use.
-These patients may require stress dose steroids to maintain blood pressure in the face of shock. - $\circ~$ For adults the typical dose of hydrocortisone is 100 mg IM - For children: - 0-3 years 25 mg IM - 3-12 years: 50 mg IM - 12+ years: 100 mg IM - Methylprednisolone is the alternative treatment.
+- Adrenal insufficiency: Patients may have a history of adrenal insuffiency related to congenital adrenal hyperplasia or from long-term daily steroid use.
+These patients may require stress dose steroids to maintain blood pressure in the setting of shock. - For adults the typical dose of hydrocortisone is 100 mg IM - For children: - 0-3 years 25 mg IM - 3-12 years: 50 mg IM - 12+ years: 100 mg IM - Methylprednisolone is the alternative treatment. - Pregnancy: Pregnant patients can be assisted by shifting their gravid uterus left-ward, off of their inferior vena cava.